RedaMazoz/Workshop/README.md

 # How to Create a Save
 - go to Workshop/Editor/Saves and put do a right clike and choose Workshop -> New Save

-ps: Make Sure you have different Names for every GameObject for the Moment.
-If u have 2 GameObjects with same name Only The First one in the Hierarchy will be show in Workshop.
+ps: If you have 2 GameObjects with same name Only The First one in the Hierarchy will be show in Workshop.